thomps-j/wordcount/README.md

 - The input parser
     - *parseInputStream()* function in *sources/parser.c*
     - The parser **requires** blank space to separates each word as defined in the prerequisites (therefore '*\n'* is not a separator)
-    - Read the input stream character after character using *read()* system function and concatenates the character in a continuously reallocated buffer.
+    - Read the input stream character after character using *read()* system function and concatenates the character in a buffer.
 Since the buffer ultimatly contains a full word, the program performs word comparison only when needed instead of every new character
-    - This method was chosen since the prerequisites state that the input stream may have no limits *and* to speed up development time.
-A better solution would be to have a reading buffer of size *len = (dict word max length)* at least, and use a Boyer-Moore algorithm to search for occurencies
+    - This parsing method was chosen since the prerequisites state that the input stream may have no limits *and* to speed up development time
+- The hash table functions
+    - Functions in *sources/hash.h*, definitions contained in *includes/hash.h*
+    - *createHashTable()* classifies the words from the dict in a hash table
+    - *hashWord()* is the hash function, based on **djb2** created by Daniel J. Bernstein, as it is especially efficient with collisions and CPU usage on large dictfiles
 - The words chained list
     - Function definitions contained in *includes/wlist.h*
     - *sources/wlist.c* contains the functions for words list edition
     - Used to concatenate words contained in *wordfile*
+    - Required to create the hash table